- That's numberwang!

 - "It's just all these skulls, good guys don't wear skulls do they?"

 - Hide Your Pregnancy: Averted with actress Olivia Colman, whose prominent belly was visible no matter what sketch she was in.
-They never talked about it directly, but they didn't really try and hide it either.
-Not hiding it made at least one sketch Darker and Edgier than it was intended to be when written, when Colman's heavily pregnant character is : strangled to death by her husband.
+They only talked about it directly in one sketch, but they didn't really try and hide it either.
+Not hiding it made at least one sketch Darker and Edgier than it was intended to be when written, when Colman's heavily pregnant character is strangled to death by her husband.